Rosica-Vasileva/Idea-Center-Web-Application/Test Case 1 (Home Page)/Unregistered Non-Logged Users Test.md

 |------------------|-----------------|------------------------|-----------|----------------------|---------------|
 | TC1-2             | Users is not logged in. | Verify the NavBar. | 1.Open the application URL. | The following button/link are present:Home page ,SIGNUP,SIGNUP FOR FREE.| Fall           |

-## TC3: Verify SIGNIN Button Functionality for Logged-Out Users.
+## TC3: Verify SIGNUP Button Functionality for Logged-Out Users.

 | **Test Case ID** | **Prequisites** | **Title/Description** | **Steps** | **Expected Result** | **Pass/Fail** |
 |------------------|-----------------|------------------------|-----------|----------------------|---------------|